sanjana3012/testbedFederationWebGme/README.md

 # Testbed Federation using WebGME
 ## Installation
 ### Prerequisites
-First, you need to install the following for the Webgme project to work:
+First, you need to install the following for the tool to work:
 - git using homebrew
   ```
   brew install git